 Accident forgiveness will help you avoid a price hike on your insurance rates after your first at-fault accident.
 Many insurers offer this as a perk you can add-on to your policy.
 In many cases, you can only add it if you qualify.

 There are plenty of benefits to carrying accident forgiveness on your policy.
 Here’s what you can expect in return if you choose to add this coverage:

 - You’ll avoid a rise in your insurance rates if you cause an accident

 - Long-term savings because your rates didn’t rise

-- Reassurance that an accident won’t entirely spell disaster for you
+- Reassurance that a crash won’t entirely spell disaster for you

 - You’ll likely keep any good driver discounts that you qualify for

 - It only covers one person per policy.
 It only helps the first person to cause an accident on a policy.
-Unfortunately, everyone else is out of luck and can expect a rate increase if they cause an accident.
+Unfortunately, everyone else is out of luck and can expect a rate increase if they’re cause at-fault for a crash.